colinyjchung/darkdragons/content/graveyard.md

 <hr/>

 * **Adele, Archer** (Mgr-HA). _2021-06-13 (1d)_
-<br/>Suffocated by a ghost of chaos knight.
+<br/>Suffocated by the ghost of a chaos knight.

 _May ye all rest in peace._